Redresses of the Talarian Observation Craft

 A miniature of the Talarian observation craft, designed by Rick Sternbach, was built from scratch to appear in TNG: "Suddenly Human".
 The ship model was then substantially modified to represent the Tamarian Warship in TNG: "Darmok".
 After that, the miniature could be seen on four more occasions.
 These are the appearances in chronological order:

 5. Bothan ship (VOY: "Persistence of Vision")

 6. Drayan ship (VOY: "Innocence")

-The first interesting finding is that the model was slightly modified for each of the five new appearances.
+The model was slightly modified for each of the five new appearances.
 There is no usage of stock footage of the ship in any of its variants.
 New shots were made with the model for each episode.

 Talarian observation craft

 The studio model originally appears at the beginning of TNG: "Suddenly Human" as the Talarian observation craft.
 It is built to resemble the Talarian Warship with its characteristic diagonal wings that shows up later in the same episode but probably doesn't use the same parts.
 The observation craft consists of a tapered front (habitat) section, an aft (engine) section comprising three angular hull parts, short and almost rectangular horizontal wings and long triangular vertical wings, the latter resembling solar panels.
 The overall hull color is ochre.